02 Jan It’s winter wonderland in the bootheel!!!

 Meanwhile, back at the ranch we keep getting snowstorms.
 This is one of a Raven couple.
 Ravens, now that we have a pair that hangs out be the house, we have learned they could be called “Lovebirds,” except the name was already taken.
 Here the mate seems to be off foraging however.

 Dark-eyed Juncos didn’t seem at all fazed by the snow.
 They are seedeaters of the North Woods and have seen it all before.
 This one was near the house.

 We had stayed at the delightful Cave Creek Ranch for the counts so we could get going on time.
 The Monday after, the last day of the year, we hiked up South Fork Cave Creek.
 Here it is.
 The white trunked trees are Sycamores.

-I admit this is a terrible picture, but I have one excuse: The gorgeous Olive Warbler, orange, black and white with a face-mask, is one of the fastest moving warblers in the US, as fast as a Wilson’s or Golden-winged but given to staying high in the tops of trees.
+This is a case of a good bird getting involved with a bad picture: The gorgeous Olive Warbler, orange, black and white with a face-mask, is one of the fastest moving warblers in the US, as fast as a Wilson’s or Golden-winged but given to staying high in the tops of trees.
 It’s not too common in the winter and we were delighted to see it in South Fork.

 Blue-throated Hummingbirds are winter residents at Cave Creek Ranch.
 They are the largest hummers in the US and quite gorgeous.